Restrictions on Physical Stochastic Reservoir Computers: Introduction

-Often, when we consider a physical system, for instance thermodynamically or mechanically, we imagine that there is a prescribed algorithmic method for enlarging or extending the system.
-That is, when we say a reservoir, what we actually have in mind is a family of reservoirs, e.g. an interacting gas or a network of coupled oscillators.
-In this work, we will be interested in understanding how the performance of a computer built from one of these reservoirs changes with system size.
-In particular, because the number of degrees of freedom is increasing, we expect the system to be capable of increasingly better, or at least more interesting, computation.
-We will, however, establish a series of technical results that restrict the utility of reservoir computers constrained by physical assumptions.
+Notably, due to the simple linear nature of the learned part of the network, the behavior and outcomes of reservoir computers are defined primarily by the reservoir.
+This interpretability sets reservoir computers apart from other learning approaches, making them valuable for applications requiring transparency or insight into the learning process.
+A crucial advantage is that the non-linearities needed for learning are encapsulated within the physical dynamics of the reservoir, suggesting that we can leverage physical understanding to glean insights into the learning.
+In this paper, we explore the impact of noise on the performance of reservoir computers.

-In particular, we will consider stochastic reservoirs, which arise from, e.g., dissipation, incomplete information or measurement shot noise.
+We will assume that the stochasticity of the reservoir comes from e.g., dissipation, incomplete information or measurement shot noise.
 In addition, we will assume the length of time the reservoir is run and the amount of energy the reservoir consumes are both polynomial in the system size $n$.
-This constrains the kinds of allowed operations - for instance, it is not possible to perform $n$-body operations (arbitrary long range interactions) in a single time step, since these require an exponential number of $k$-body ($k < n$) operations.
+This constrains the kinds of allowed operations - for instance, it is not possible to perform $n$-body operations (arbitrary long range interactions) in a single time step, since these require an exponential number of $k$-body ($k < n$) operations in general.
 In our arguments we assume that the dynamical system corresponds to a digital computer, and hence $k-$body operations correspond simply to $k-$bit logic gates.

 Our first result, \Cref{theorem:generateddesign}, will demonstrate that the dimension of the space we can perform regression onto can be meaningfully identified as polynomial, despite the exponential number of functions being considered.
 In particular, we will show that a large fraction of the signals produced by a reservoir are strongly dominated by noise, and that it requires a lot of waiting to distinguish one such signal from another.
 Our second result, \Cref{theorem:nopoly} will give a characterization of the class of functions represented by the reservoir.
 Namely, due to a theorem of Bartlett et al.\cite{bartlett1994fat}, we will see that is possible to relate a certain kind of learnability of this class to its fat-shattering dimension \cite{bartlett1994fat}.